DenXman111/JourneyPlanner/README.md

 # JourneyPlanner

+1. full description tba.

+# Starting the application

+1. If you're using Linux/macOS you can simply download folder runApp and run the Bash script run.sh.
+The script will guide you with all the necessary downloads and then it will start the application.

+2. Windows tba.

+# Using the JourneyPlanner application

+1. To log in as a moderator go to the 'LogIn' window and fill text areas:

+   username: **admin1**

+   password: **admin1**

+   Then press 'login as a moderator'.

+# IDE preparations

 to work on this project:

 1. Download the appropriate JDK 11 and JavaFX SDK for your operating system.